 For students who already possess a bachelor’s degree, a certificate program is offered.
-The certificate program consists of twelve core interpreting courses.
+The certificate program consists of eleven core interpreting courses.

 The program in American Sign Language / English Interpreting is designed to prepare students to become entry-level community interpreters who possess:

 Interpreting for people who do not speak a common language is a linguistic and social act of communication.
 An interpreter relays messages and manages the process of talking back-and-forth for two people who speak different languages.
 An interpreter’s role is an engaged one, aimed at an overall understanding of the entire communicative situation, requiring fluency in the languages, the ability to know how meaning is constructed, and skills in managing the cross-cultural flow of talk.

 The curriculum sequence is designed to teach interpreting as a face-to-face process that is conversational in nature and prepares students as community interpreters in medical, legal, social welfare, and educational settings.
 Completing the BS degree does not mean a graduate is a certified interpreter.
 Certification at the national level requires an exam administered by the Registry of Interpreters for the Deaf.
 Most students are able to pass the written portion of this exam before graduating.
 The performance and interview portions of the exam usually require additional experience in the field.
 The amount of time will vary from individual to individual.

 Students who plan to enter this program are expected to have a high level of proficiency in ASL.
 In addition, knowledge of the Deaf Community and linguistics is required to benefit from the core classes in the Interpreting major.
 All students interested in the program in ASL/EI must submit an application and undergo a screening process in order to be admitted into the major.